FaeInterestingWorld/.github/profile/README.md

 - Building a mental model of how I-AGIs may see the world can reduce panic
   - If I-AGIs is plausible in the next few decades, how worried should we be?
   - Is there an alternate view to the more prevalent doom ones?
-- The IWH can be applied retroactively to align non-indepenent AI agents
+- The findings of the IWH can be applied retroactively to align non-indepenent AI agents
+  - I-AGIs may have a more enlightened perspective of good and bad
 - Humans can use the IWH to build consensus on how to approach the future
   - Having an plausible future state to move towards (Pull) can be as valuable as demarcating danger zones (Push)